muzige2000/django-counter-cache-field/README.rst

     connect_counter('comment_count', Comment.article, lambda comment: comment.is_approved)

 The `is_in_counter_func` function will be called with `Comment` objects and must return `True` if the given comment should be counted.
-It must not concern itself with checking if the comment is deleted or not, django-counter-field does that by default.
+It must not concern itself with checking if the comment is deleted or not, django-counter-cache-field does that by default.

 Backfilling
 -----------

 Often you will add a `CounterCacheField` to a model that already has a large number of associated objects.
 When a counter is created, it's value is initialized to zero.
-This value is likely incorrect. django-counter-field provides a couple of management commands that allow you to rebuild the value of a counter:
+This value is likely incorrect. django-counter-cache-field provides a couple of management commands that allow you to rebuild the value of a counter:

 1. List all available counters: